ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-23-DP-use-cases.md

   * Interactive setting, where you can query non-public database - answers are injected with noise or only summary statistics are released
   * Non-interactive setting, where the public data is injected with noise

-* Disadvantages:
+The disadvantages associated with DP for this application:

-  * Balancing Privacy vs. Utility (i.e. considering the accuracy of the results).
+* Balancing Privacy vs. Utility (i.e., considering the accuracy of the results).
 * Only preset queries are allowed with DP approaches such as: ‘return p-value’, ‘return location of top K SNPs’

 #### Uber User Data